Robotic Contact Juggling: Introduction

 \subsection{Statement of Contributions}

 This paper provides the first formulation of the rolling dynamics of a smooth rigid body rolling in point contact on a second, motion-controlled, smooth rigid body.
 We show that the equations can be used for simulation or in optimization-based motion planning considering constraints on contact normal forces and friction limits.
 By linearizing the dynamics, we can derive feedback controllers to stabilize the motion plans.
 Finally, we validate motion planning and feedback control for contact juggling in simulation and experiment.
+The specific contributions of each section are outlined below.